Create Office UI Fabric prototypes with Justinmind

 Justinmind’s library also contains Fabric themes so designers can maintain styles in their Office prototypes.
 Users can build both web prototypes for simulation in web browsers, Windows and Mac desktops, as well as mobile devices including iOS on iPad.

-Take a tour of the full UI library here.
+Take a look at the full UI library.

 What can designers make with Office UI Fabric?